 These useful resources will give you a good understanding of driving theory.
 Here are some other things to bear in mind whilst revising:

 If you fail your test, don't feel too disheartened.
-According to the latest theory test data from the Government, between April 2014 and March 2015 the national pass rate was 49.6%, meaning more people fail than pass.
+According to the latest theory test data from the Government, between April 2016 to March 2017 the national pass rate was 48.6%, meaning more people fail than pass.
 You'll receive feedback on the questions you answered incorrectly which will allow you to identify areas for improvement.
 You have to wait a minimum of three working days to take the test again.

 If you pass your test, great!
 You'll receive a certificate as proof and will be able to book your practical test.
 Your theory certificate lasts for two years, so you'll need to pass your driving test within that timeframe or you'll need to re-sit the theory test.